 I am lucky in the fact that both my parents are still around.
 I was also fortunate enough to get to know my grandparents.
 My last nan passed away when I was in my early 20s.
 The generation up from them though?
 I know extremely little.
 In contrast, my great-granddaughter (everyone in my family has girls) will be able to find out everything about me that she could possibly want to know.

 There are thousands of photos of me on Facebook.
 My opinions on everything I’m qualified to talk about (and that I’m not) are on Twitter.
 My work history is here on LinkedIn.
-There’s also my own website.
+There’s also my this website.

-What will she find?
+What will my great-granddaughter find?

 I hope she finds out the good things.
 I hope she discovers that I’m a happy, optimistic guy.
-I have a lovely family, and a wide array of interests.
+I have a lovely family and a wide array of interests.
 That’s all clear to see on social media.

 I know, however, she’ll also find out the bad stuff.
 She’ll uncover a guy that’s sometimes sarcastic, hot-headed, vain, prone to an off-colour joke.
 These are all human traits, for sure.
 But why do I choose to amplify them online?
 What am I adding to the world when I ‘go negative’?

 Enough melancholia, I’m here to talk about writing after all.
 My great-granddaughter will find out that I was a copywriter, running my own business from 2016 to retirement (hopefully).
 She may want to investigate further and read some of my writing.
 One of my goals when I write copy, is that she’ll be able to understand it.
 Whenever I write, I try to make it as clear as it can possibly be.
 No jargon, no buzzwords that date your writing, just a clear, unambiguous message.